brlin-tw/brlin-os-customizations/README.md

 1. Extract the downloaded release archive
 1. Launch a text terminal application
 1. In the text terminal application, change the working directory to the extracted project folder
-1. Run the following command to execute [the customization playbook](playbooks/apply-customizations.yml) and provide your sudo password on prompt:
+1. Run the following commands to execute [the customization playbook](playbooks/apply-customizations.yml) and provide your sudo password on prompt:

     ```bash
     ansible_playbook_opts=(